Fevol/obsidian-typings/MIGRATION.md

   </code></pre>
   </details>

-- If you used to add register you own plugins something like
+- If you used to register your own plugins using a declaration like:

     ```ts
     declare module "obsidian" {